 - self-esteem and confidence.

-Last week, FSM hosted a History Day showcase in which each student’s project was presented.
+Last week, FSMN hosted a History Day showcase in which each student’s project was presented.
 The event was well attended and gave students a chance to show off their hard work and talk about their projects.
 Exhibits, websites, and papers were on display, documentaries were shown, and performances were given.

 Regional History Day